Got compaction? These clay-busting plants penetrate heavy soil to leave it loosened, aerated, and enriched. Jumpstart a regenerative garden ecology.

 Harvest at bud stage, then chop and drop the entire plant in place to make quick mulch and build soil in place.
 Leave the roots to decompose.

-Artichoke is related to thistle, so note that the plants are spiny.
-I like to wear my rose pruning gloves when handling the plants.
+Note: Artichoke is related to thistle, and the plants are spiny.
+I wear rose pruning gloves to handle the plants.

 #2: Daikon Radish (Raphanus sativus)